EV Infrastructure Project Planning Checklist

 For a deeper discussion on pursuing an equitable planning process, see Equity Considerations in Planning.

 In addition, site-specific technical, economic, and regulatory factors will also need to be considered in initial site selection.
 Some of the planning steps presented later in this chapter may present obstacles that limit site selection, so it may be beneficial to conduct initial feasibility assessments based on these steps before committing to a specific site.
-For example, initial consultation with a local utility will help avoid particularly problematic or costly sites for an EVSE installation.
+For example, initial consultation with a local utility will help avoid particularly problematic or costly sites for an EV charging installation.

 In a bottom-up approach, individual charging site hosts may already understand their unique site-specific constraints and choose to install charging stations on their own property.
 Still, site hosts could potentially benefit from partnering with utility coalitions and other stakeholders to achieve cost reductions (by leveraging other purchases of equipment and services) or to increase charging station utilization.

-Identify project partners, such as electric utilities and local or regional coalitions.
+Identify project partners, such as electric utilities and local, Tribal, or regional coalitions.
 Working with the local utility is especially important for rural entities, given the limited electric grid capacity in many rural areas.
 Connect with the different regional utilities early in the planning process to learn about their different EV-related policies and programs and to understand any project constraints.
 Also, ensure that candidate installation sites fall within the utility’s service area.

 Regional and local utility coalitions may also make valuable partners and can provide technical expertise in rural EV infrastructure projects.
 For example, the Electric Highway Coalition, a group of electric companies collectively serving more than half of U.S. States, aims to coordinate on EV charging solutions for major corridors.
 Individual utility members also support EV adoption within their respective service areas.
+In addition, other local entities may have experience implementing EV charging projects and can share insights and lessons learned.
+Local Clean Cities coordinators can help facilitate these connections.

 See the section on Partnership Opportunities for a more in-depth discussion of potential project partners.